Rafic Hariri: Aftermath

-Hariri was well regarded among international leaders, for example, he was a close friend of French President Jacques Chirac.
-Chirac was one of the first foreign dignitaries to offer condolences to Hariri's widow in person at her home in Beirut.
 The Special Tribunal for Lebanon was also created at his instigation.
 Syria was initially accused of the assassination, which led to the withdrawal of Syrian troops from Lebanon following widespread protests.

 Major General Jamil Al Sayyed, then head of Lebanese General Security, Brigadier General Mustafa Hamdan, Major General Ali Hajj and Brigadier General Raymond Azar were all arrested in August 2005 at the request of German prosecutor Detlev Mehlis, who was carrying out the UN investigation about the assassination.
-Sayyed was one of the persons who decided to assassinate Rafik Hariri according to a leaked draft version of the Mehlis report along with other Syrian high-rank intelligence and security officers and officials, namely Assef Shawkat, Maher Assad, Hassan Khalil and Bahjat Suleyman.
+Sayyed was one of the persons who decided to assassinate Rafic Hariri according to a leaked draft version of the Mehlis report along with other Syrian high-rank intelligence and security officers and officials, namely Assef Shawkat, Maher Assad, Hassan Khalil and Bahjat Suleyman.
 However, later reports about the assassination did not repeat the allegations against Jamil Al Sayyed and other three Lebanese generals.
 Four Lebanese generals were held in Roumieh prison, northeast of Beirut from 2005 to 2009.
 They were released from the prison due to lack of evidence in 2009.

 Following Hariri's death, there were several other bombings and assassinations against minor anti-Syrian figures.
 These included Samir Kassir, George Hawi, Gebran Tueni, Pierre Amine Gemayel, Antoine Ghanem and Walid Eido.
 Assassination attempts were made on Elias Murr, May Chidiac, and Samir Shehade (who was investigating Hariri's death).

 An indictment against alleged Hezbollah members Salim Jamil Ayyash, Mustafa Amine Badreddine, Hussein Hassan Oneissi, and Assad Hassan Sabra was issued and confirmed by the Pre-Trial Judge of the United Nations special tribunal (see Special Tribunal for Lebanon) in 2011.
 In February 2014, the case against Hassan Habib Merhi was joined with the Ayyash et al. case.
 Proceedings against the accused Mustafa Badreddine were terminated in July 2016 following credible reports of his death.
 Salim Jamil Ayyash, Hassan Habib Merhi, Hussein Hassan Oneissi, and Assad Hassan Sabra currently remain on trial in absentia.